Melaleuca: Traditional Aboriginal uses

 Aboriginal Australians used several species of Melaleuca to make rafts, as roofing for shelter, bandages, and food preparation.
 "Bee bread" and honey were collected from the hives of native stingless bees in melaleuca forests in the Northern Territory.
 The Bundjalung people traditionally lived in the area of north-eastern New South Wales where Melaleuca alternifolia is endemic, and they treated skin infections by crushing the leaves of that species over skin infections then covering the area with a warm mudpack.

 Essential oils

-Melaleuca alternifolia is notable for its essential oil which is both antifungal and antibiotic, while safely usable for topical applications.
-This is produced on a commercial scale and marketed as tea tree oil.
+Melaleuca alternifolia is notable for its essential oil.
+Though it is safe for topical applications, tea tree oil is toxic if ingested orally.

+The oil is produced on a commercial scale and marketed as tea tree oil.
 Melaleuca cajuputi is used to produce a similar oil, known as cajuput oil, which is used in Southeast Asia to treat a variety of infections and to add fragrance to food and soaps.